 Chances are good that if you have a tackle box, you have a pair of needle nose pliers inside it.
 Pliers are a great tool that can be used for everything from weight crimping to boat repairs.

 As a hook removal tool, however, they can be limited.
 They’re large and bulky and have a shorter handle length that puts your hand at risk of being cut or punctured by the fish’s teeth.

-Similar to pliers, hemostats and forceps are much thinner and normally have a longer handle.
-While this smaller size is great for smaller species of fish such as smallmouth bass and panfish, the handle length can still put your fingers at risk of being scraped or punctured by the fish’s teeth.
+Similar to pliers, hemostats and forceps are much thinner and normally have a longer handles.
+While this smaller size is great for smaller species of fish, such as smallmouth bass and panfish, the handle length can still put your fingers at risk of being scraped or punctured by the fish’s teeth.

 Hemostats and forceps are less of a multi-use tool and more of a specific hook removal tool, but are they better than a designated hook removal tool?
 In many cases, no. While they do offer a slender tip and locking jaws for grabbing the hook, the durability and handle length may leave much to be desired.